SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/08-Homework.md

 **Set primary key** to each table.
 Populate each table with **5 records**.

-Make sure the columns that are present in 2 tables would be of the **same data type**.
+Make sure, the columns that are present in the two tables are of the **same data type**.

 Consider which fields are always required and which are optional.